 Travelling has a big impact on the environment, especially the plane trips.
-Whenever I can, I try to use other means of transport or to minimize my carbon footprint in another way (diet, not owning a car etc.).
+Whenever I can, I try to use other means of transport or to minimize my carbon footprint in another way (diet, not owning a car, etc.).
 This year, I also went much more into cutting the use of plastic in my life, eliminating many of the single-use plastics items.
-It’s crazy to think how hard it is and how much of plastic surrounds us.
+It’s crazy to think about how hard it is and how much of plastic surrounds us.

-One of my new year resolutions is to talk about the ethical travelling and environmental impact more.
+One of my new year resolutions is to talk about ethical travelling and environmental impact more.
 Not many people know that, but I actually also hold an environmental degree, apart from the geology one, so expect to hear about it here, too.

 Some of you might find it funny, especially those of you who go on holidays to relax.
 I am not one of those people and my trips are always packed to the fullest and filled with adventure.
 And after a while travelling can be tiring.
 Fast paced travel, with little time in between, especially in a way that I am doing it – mainly backpacking and travelling rough, can be very exhausting.